 How much would it cost to replace the nation’s fossil-fuel-powered bus fleets with clean electric ones?
-Jobs to Move America and Clean Energy Works, in collaboration with the Electric School Bus Coalition led by Chispa, prepared an estimated breakdown of how much it would cost to establish a federal program to electrify half of the nation’s 500,000 school buses.
+Jobs to Move America and Clean Energy Works, in collaboration with the Alliance for Electric School Buses led by Chispa, have estimated how much it would cost to establish a federal program to electrify half of the nation’s 500,000 school buses.

 A federal program should provide funding for at least the difference in cost between a diesel bus and an electric bus, as well as the cost of installing the necessary electrical infrastructure.
 One of the main goals of the program would be to spur large-scale production, which should result in significant reductions in cost over time.
-The program should also include funding for running effective programs, including training and workforce development, deployment assistance, and resources to deploy new technologies such as Vehicle to Grid (V2G) integration.
+Funding should also support training and workforce development, deployment assistance, and resources to deploy new technologies such as Vehicle to Grid (V2G) integration.

 The full explanation of the annual costs and assumptions is provided here.